Constraint on the progenitor of binary black hole merger using Population III star formation channel: Methods

+In this work, we use the injection set from GWTC-3 \cite{GWOSC} to evaluate the detection efficiency by using the importance sampling method.
+We also tested the evaluation method applied in \cite{Zevin2021} and found that the evaluated values are consistent with our method.

-For $p(\theta\mid\mu^j)$, we construct the kernel density estimator (KDE) from the calculations of the $j$-th astrophysical scenarios.
-Our population models peak at $q=1$, which means that our populations tend to have equal-mass binary systems.
-We note that since $q\leq 1$ is a physical constraint of the parameter, the simple KDE method fails to represent the distribution around $q=1$.
+Recent population studies have some criteria for $\alpha(\Lambda)$ to reject unphysical hyperparameters (e.g., \cite{Precision_Requirement}), but we do not have them because imposing those restrictions would severely limit the possible Hyperparameters.
+For $p(\theta\mid\mu^j)$, we construct the kernel density estimator (KDE) from the calculations of the $j$-th astrophysical channels.
+Some of the formation channels have a peak at $q=1$, which means that several formation channels tend to have equal-mass binary systems.
+However, since $q\leq 1$ is a physical constraint of the parameter, the simple KDE method fails to represent the distribution around $q=1$.
 Therefore, we applied the reflection method \cite{Silverman} to the data point $q=1$.
-Finally, we calculate the prior distribution $\pi(\theta)$ which was used by LVK for each BBH candidate.

-Now, we can estimate the distribution of $p(\Lambda\mid\qty{x})$.
-We utilize \texttt{Dynesty} package for plotting the posterior distribution.
-The Bayes factor between the models $\mathcal{M}_1$ and $ \mathcal{M}_2$ is given as
+Finally, we calculate the prior distribution $\pi(\theta)$, which was used by LVK for each \ac{BBH} candidate.
+For the event prior to GWTC-3, $\pi(\theta)$ is uniform in redshifted component mass, uniform in spin magnitude, and isotropic in spin orientation.
+There are two variants of posterior samples for each event, the difference being the distance prior.
+As in \cite{GWTC-3:pop}, we use the `nocosmo' file to rely on the abundant number of posterior samples \cite{GWTC-1, GWTC-2.1, GWTC-3}.
+We utilize the \texttt{Dynesty} package for plotting the posterior distribution.